joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 - Profile > Colors > Color Presets > Import > Jargo (Joey's Argonaut)

-- Turn off Preferences > General > Window > Adjust window when changing font size
+- Turn off General > Window > Adjust window when changing font size

+- Profiles > Terminal > Scrollback lines: 20,000

 ## Fonts

 Grab Hasklug Nerd Font Complete from Joey's Dropbox.
 (Can also grab Lucida Console and Lucida TypeWriter if you like.)

+## Screen zoom

+Go to System Settings > Accessibility > Zoom and set "Use scroll guesture with modifier key"

+I set the `Option` key plus scroll to zoom in and out of the desktop.